-Term Abbreviation Definition Close Formation Close Formation is defined as when an aircraft is flying in close proximity (usually within 50 metres) to another aircraft in such a manner as to require the following aircraft to take all external visual references solely from the lead aircraft.
+Term Abbreviation Definition Above Surface Level ASL Reference to ASL in this CAP refers to the height above the surface being overflown Car Park(s) Where the words 'Car Park(s)' are used in the text of this CAP, they are intended to apply to Car Park(s) to which Spectators have access during the Flying Display and as such must be considered in the same manner as the Spectator Area.
+Close Formation Close Formation is defined as when an aircraft is flying in close proximity (usually within 50 metres) to another aircraft in such a manner as to require the following aircraft to take all external visual references solely from the lead aircraft.
 Congested Area A Congested Area is defined in Schedule 1 of the ANO 2 .
 Crowd Line The line delineating the closest edge of any area, including Car Park(s), accessible to Spectators with respect to the Display Area / Display line.
 Danger Area "Danger Area" means airspace which has been notified as such within which activities dangerous to the flight of aircraft may take place or exist at such times as may be notified Display Area The Display Area is the ground area footprint of the airspace within which displaying aircraft may be manoeuvred at a height below that imposed by SERA.5005(f)(1), SERA.5005(f)(2), subject to the limits of the Flying Display Permission, any further restrictions imposed by the FDD, and the pilot's DA / Military Public Display Authority (PDA).
 Display Authorisation DA A national document detailing the groups and categories of aircraft in which a pilot is authorised to display, together with any limitations and other specific endorsements.
 Display Authorisation Evaluator DAE A person authorised by the CAA to conduct evaluations for the award of a Display Authorisation.
-Display Datum The Display Datum is the point upon which individual displays are based and is normally the centre point of the crowd Display Item A single, formation or group of aircraft, flying as one single display 'act' throughout 3 .
-Display Line or Display Axis A line defining the track along which displaying aircraft may operate.
+Display Datum The Display Datum is the point upon which individual displays are based and is normally the centre point of the crowd

-2 For planning purposes and clarification, a golf course attached to a Congested Area is considered as part of that Congested Area and must be treated as such when considering overflight restrictions.
+For planning purposes and clarification, a golf course attached to a Congested Area is considered as part of that Congested Area and must be treated as such when considering overflight restrictions.